JungeAlexander/blogdown_website/content/about.md

 ## Brief CV

+- *11/2021 -- present*: Lead data scientist in pharmaceutical R&D at Corti ApS
-- *02/2019--present*: Data scientist in pharmaceutical R&D at Novo Nordisk A/S
+- *02/2019--10/2021*: Senior data scientist in pharmaceutical R&D at Novo Nordisk A/S
 - *04/2017--01/2019*: Postdoctoral researcher in biomedical text mining at the [Novo Nordisk Foundation Center for Protein Research](http://www.cpr.ku.dk/), University of Copenhagen, Denmark.
 I am a member of the [Cellular Network Biology group](http://www.cpr.ku.dk/research/disease-systems-biology/jensen/) headed by Lars Juhl Jensen, PhD.
 - *03/2014--03/2017*: PhD student in theoretical and applied RNA Bioinformatics at the [Center for non-coding RNA in Technology and Health (RTH)](http://rth.dk/) under the supervision of Jan Gorodkin, PhD.
 - *10/2011--02/2014*: Master of Science in Bioinformatics, Saarland University, Saarbrücken, Germany.
 Thesis supervisor: Dr Jan Baumbach